 Scottish international Jonny Gray was due to be the headline signing for the Chiefs ahead of the 2020/21 season, joining the club from Scottish side, Glasgow Warriors.
 However, the Covid pandemic meant when rugby returned for the conclusion of the 2019/20 season, the towering lock found himself running out in the colours of his new club.

-Gray quickly settled to life in Devon, helping play a key role in helping the Chiefs lift both the Gallagher Premiership and Heineken Champions Cup titles.
+Gray quickly settled to life in Devon, playing a key role in helping the Chiefs lift both the Gallagher Premiership and Heineken Champions Cup titles.

-In January 2020, it was confirmed that Gray would join the Chiefs on a two-year contract, joining up with his Scotland team-mates Stuart Hogg, Sam Skinner and Sam Hidalgo-Clyne.
+In January 2020, it was confirmed that Gray would join the Chiefs, joining up with his Scotland team-mates Stuart Hogg, Sam Skinner and Sam Hidalgo-Clyne.